 Student feedback is a simple and fast way to learn what’s working in your classroom and what needs tweaking.
 Creating an effective flow of feedback increases classroom engagement and positive learning outcomes.

+It's also a great way to activate Student Voice in your class or institution.
 How do you start?
 What questions should you ask?

 How do you help your students to provide meaningful feedback?

 We’ve collected some of our best tips from working with teachers who have proven strategies for gathering feedback.

 1. Introduce your students to the concept of feedback

 As with anything, context is important.
 Before you ask your students for their feedback, explain why you’re collecting feedback and how it will help you help them.
 They will connect with the fact that yo also are on a learning journey.

 If you want useful feedback to spur meaningful change in the classroom, you must create a welcoming environment for your students.
 One way for students to feel that they can express their views safely is through enabling anonymous responses.
 This means that students can speak their mind without fear.